 I had spent most of my detention held by the DINA(National Intelligence Directorate) The secret police of Pinochet’s dictatorship between 1974 and 1977., at the house on José Domingo Cañas Street, called the Ollagüe Barracks.
 Then, I was held in solitary confinement at Cuatro Álamos and spent just a month in the Tres Álamos concentration camp.

 I did find, during the month that I was held in Tres Álamos in December 1974, that the musical activities were very intensive and embodied a way for us to feel united among the other female comrades, to share hope, emotions and create a collective body that went beyond each individual.

-But, as I said, in terms of my own life this period was short and I felt there were already enough testimonies about this type of experience and that I didn’t have much more to contribute.
-Later, rethinking Katia’s proposal, I remembered the times I spent with the DINA and at Cuatro Álamos and realized that, contrary to my first impression, music had been present in both cases, albeit in a very different way.
+But in terms of my own life, this period was short and I felt there were already enough testimonies about this type of experience and that I didn’t have much more to contribute.
+Later, rethinking Katia’s proposal, I remembered the times I spent with the DINA and at Cuatro Álamos and realised that, contrary to my first impression, music had been present in both cases, albeit in a very different way.